Jeffrey E. Levine

 Mr. Levine focuses his practice on trucking and transportation, product liability, public entity defense, and premises liability.
 He has represented individuals as well as international, national, and local companies.
 Mr. Levine regularly litigates cases in California State Court and Federal District Court.
 He has been lead trial counsel in several trials to verdict and has also litigated several appeals.

-Mr. Levine graduated from the Boston University in 2001 with a Bachelor of Arts degree in Political Science.
-He obtained his law degree from Golden Gate University School of Law in December 2007.
-At Golden Gate University, Mr. Levine was a member of Jesse W. Carter Society for Superior Academic Achievement, graduating in the top 15% of his class.
-Additionally, Mr. Levine was a Judicial Extern to a United States District Court Judge in the Northern District of California.
+Mr. Levine graduated from the Boston University with a Bachelor of Arts degree in Political Science.
+He obtained his law degree from Golden Gate University School of Law.
+Mr. Levine was also a Judicial Extern to a United States District Court Judge in the Northern District of California.

 Mr. Levine was born and raised in Massachusetts and enjoys golfing, biking, fishing and watching the Red Sox.

-Prevailed on a motion to quash service of summons of complaint on international client defendant Fireworks Manufacturer for lack of personal jurisdiction, which resulted in dismissal of action against client.
-Plaintiff was allegedly injured while attending a professional fireworks display when a defective firework was set off and struck plaintiff.
+- Prevailed on a motion to quash service of summons of complaint on international client defendant Fireworks Manufacturer for lack of personal jurisdiction, which resulted in dismissal of products liability lawsuit against client.
+Plaintiff was allegedly injured while attending a fireworks display when a defective firework was set off and struck plaintiff.

-Association of Defense Counsel, Northern California and Nevada [Board Member 2017-2018]
+- Association of Defense Counsel, Northern California and Nevada [Board Member 2017-present]

 - DRI – The Voice of the Defense

 - Anthony M. Kennedy Inn of Court [2013-present]

 - Leonard M. Friedman Bar Association [President 2013—2014]